jpignata/somanymachines/content/tx/specification-gaming-and-the-coding-interview.md

 database credentials on your first day.
 No amount of practicing dynamic programming questions will prepare you for that.

+\
-Trends in hiring move slowly and while anxiety and backlash over the coding interview seems to be building, there isn't much in the way of data to show if these interviews are effective or otherwise.
-For professional developers some navel gazing and soul searching is warranted: is this tool identifying the right candidates or are we unintentionally asking people to drive backwards?
+**Trends in hiring move slowly** and while anxiety and backlash over the coding interview is evident in murmurings, there isn't much data to show if these interviews are effective or otherwise.
+Is this tool identifying the right candidates or are we unintentionally asking people to drive backwards?

 [0]: https://vkrakovna.wordpress.com/2018/04/02/specification-gaming-examples-in-ai/